mipnw/kurl/README.md

 Command line tool to load test an HTTP endpoint, written in Go.

+Currently only supports the HTTP GET method, with headers and no body.

 Configurable thread count, request per thread, and delays between requests.
 Outputs the aggregate HTTP status codes counts.
 E.g.
 ```
 total: 2500